DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-02-29-refactoring-to-sanity.md

 - Setup continuous integration server if possible.
 It helps find errors long before you merge branches.
 - Decide as a team if you want implement JavaDocs.
 If yes, ensure they are in sync with method signatures.
 I tend to have them only on interfaces used by external modules.
 - Comments should be complementary to code.
 Not a copy of it.
-- Use comments only where code is complex or not-easy to read (which itself is a signal to simplify things).
+- Use comments only where code is complex or not-easy to read (which itself is a signal to simplify or split code).
-Comments like // end of if, // end of for, etc. are nothing but distractions.
+Comments like '// end of if', '// end of for', etc. are nothing but distractions.
 - Write comments for documenting domain/business logic, especially for unique/not-obvious use-cases.
 Eg: Calculations of sales taxes.

 ### Performance